Some big influences on him growing up were The Police, Madness, The Clash, Ian Dury & the Blockheads and the Kinks.

 Mez is currently drumming for music Legend Sir Van Morrison and is the percussionist for iconic British pop group Madness.

-He has also had the pleasure of working with: Sir Tom Jones, Jeff Beck, Jools Holland, Imelda May, Joss Stone, Georgie Fame, Maceo Parker, Candy Dulfer, Chrissie Hynde, Chris Farlowe, Clare Teal, Jason Rebello, Shaun Escoffery and many other talented artists.
+He has also had the pleasure of working with: Sir Tom Jones, Willie Nelson, Jeff Beck, Jools Holland, Imelda May, Joss Stone, Georgie Fame, Maceo Parker, Candy Dulfer, Chrissie Hynde, Chris Farlowe, Clare Teal, Fat White Family and many other talented artists.

 Live: BBC Proms in the Park, Glastonbury, Montreux Jazz Festival, North Sea JAzz Festival, Primavera Sound, Chris Evans' Carfest, The Big Feastival, Cheltenham Jazz Festival, Bestival, Vintage Festival, Pori Jazz, Bluesfest, Viva Las Vegas (USA), Ronnie Scott’s Jazz Club.

-TV and Radio: Glastonbury, The Chris Evans Breakfast Show Radio 2, The Alan Titchmarsh Show ITV, The Wright Stuff Channel 5, Tony Blackburn's 50 years of broadcasting on the BBC, Robert Elms Show BBC London.
+TV and Radio: BBC New Year's Eve Live (Madness), Glastonbury, The Breakfast Show Radio 2, The Alan Titchmarsh Show ITV, The Wright Stuff Channel 5, Tony Blackburn's 50 years of broadcasting on the BBC, Robert Elms Show BBC London.

 Theatre: West End production of Blood Brothers at the Phoenix Theatre.

-Mez recently formed rhythm & blues band Mez & the Fezzes; featuring tenor sax-man Phil Veacock (Jools Holland).
+Mez has a rhythm & blues band Mez & the Fezzes; featuring bassist Mark 'Bedders' Bedford (Madness) and saxophonist Phil Veacock (Jools Holland).
 The group can be seen at vintage festivals across the UK.